techgrounds/techgrounds-ZevWepster/03_Security/Sec-04.md

 ![cipher](https://dadstuffsite.com/wp-content/uploads/2022/12/Basic-Shift-Graphic-reduced-1024x408.jpg?ezimgfmt=ng:webp/ngcb1)

-This time the letters shift 1 letter so BCCB would translate to ABBA.
+This time the letters shift 1 letter so ZAAZ would translate to ABBA.
+This is because you shift back to A from Z.

 **Opdracht**
 ---